 Key management personnel consist of the Director, Head of Collections and Learning and Head of Operations.
-The Head of Collections is currently on a career break from Feb 2019, the current Acting Head of Collections and Learning was appointed March 2019.

-Total compensation paid to key management personnel amounted to €308,418, (2020: €292,327).
+Total compensation paid to key management personnel amounted to €346,109 (2021: €308,418).

 Accounting Officers Salary

 The Accounting Officer for the National Museum of Ireland is the appointed Director of the National Museum of Ireland.
 The Salary details for the Director are reported in the Financial Statement note 8.14 Salaries, (e) Directors Salaries and Benefits.